 Sewing is a relaxing, yet productive, hobby

-Much like other domestic activities that are undergoing a renaissance recently — knitting, scratch baking, homebrewing — sewing not only is an enjoyable hobby, but one that yields gratifying results.
-While it may require a bit of a learning curve if you don’t yet know how to sew, the end product will be practical, beautiful, or both.
-You can’t say that about mastering the next level of Call of Duty: Infinite Warfare."
+Much like other domestic activities that are undergoing a renaissance — knitting, scratch baking, homebrewing — sewing not only is an enjoyable hobby, but one that yields gratifying results.
+While it may require a bit of a learning curve if you don’t yet know how to sew, the end result will be practical, beautiful, or both.
+You can’t say that about mastering the next level of "Call of Duty: Infinite Warfare."